* Netanyahu takes to U.S. airwaves to make his case

 He said he appreciated Obama’s assurances Iran would not be allowed to obtain a nuclear weapon.
 But Netanyahu, whose “red line” demands have infuriated U.S. officials, made clear that was not enough.
 “I think a red line, in this case, works to reduce the chances of the need for military action,” he said.

 In his most specific comments on Iran’s nuclear work, Netanyahu told CNN: “They’re moving very rapidly to completing the enrichment of the uranium that they need to produce a nuclear bomb.
 In six months or so they’ll be 90 percent of the way there.”

 He appeared to be referring to Iran’s enrichment of uranium to 20 percent purity, a level it says is required for medical isotopes but which also is close to bomb-fuel grade.
 According to an August report by U.N. inspectors, Iran has stockpiled 91.4 kg of the 20 percent material.

-Experts say about 200-250 kg (440-550 pounds) would be the minimum required to enrich further into enough material for a bomb, a threshold Iran could potentially reach soon by producing roughly 15 kg (33 pounds) a month, a rate that could be speeded up if it activates new uranium centrifuges.
+Experts say about 200-250 kg (440-550 pounds) would be the minimum required to enrich further into enough material for a bomb.
+Iran could potentially reach that threshold soon by producing roughly 15 kg (33 pounds) a month, a rate that could be speeded up if it activates new uranium centrifuges.

 Israel’s concern is that Iran be prevented from reaching nuclear weapons capability, not just from developing an actual device, and they worry time is running out.
 Israel is widely believed to possess the Middle East’s only nuclear arsenal.

-Netanyahu did not repeat his harsh comments of last week that Washington had lost any "moral right" to restrain Israel because it had refused to put strict U.S. limits on Tehran.
+Netanyahu did not repeat his harshest comments of last week that Washington had lost any “moral right” to restrain Israel because it had refused to put strict U.S. limits on Tehran.